jaanhio/jaanhio.github.io/content/blog/kubernetes-cpu-requests-limits/index.md

 Though the Kubernetes configuration for both `requests.cpu` & `limits.cpu` look similar, they are actually implemented using different mechanisms.

-We can see the related configurations and files under the `/sys/fs/cgroup/kubepods` directory.
+The related configurations and files are located under the `/sys/fs/cgroup/kubepods` directory.

 {{<zoomable-img src="kubepods-dir.png">}}